isVy08/USDP/README.md

 ### Step 1: Parsing
 * Obtain any corpus (~1M sentences) wherein each line is a sentence
-* Run this command-line to parse each line so that each line is a sequence of constituents, and pickle the data as `train_ngram.data`.
+* Run this command-line for constituent parsing so that each line now becomes a sequence of constituents.
+Pickle the data as `train_ngram.data`.

   * English:
   ```